mattismoel/albumcut/README.md

 $ ./bin/albumcut-<os> --youtubeLink="https://youtu.be/<video_id>" --artist="Artist Name" --albumTitle="Album Title" --year 2023 --cover="cover.png"
 ```

+> 🖐️ It is important that the YouTube link provided is the one obtained via the "Share" button!

 This creates a folder at the current directory with the exported chopped youtube video.

 > More help can be found using the `albumcut --help` command.

+## Recommended workflow

+- Rename the desired version of `albumcut-<os_version>` to `albumcut`
+- Make an alias for the new version, giving access to the command from anywhere
+- Open a terminal window in the location you desire to download the album (for example `~/Music`)
+- Download cover art and create the `input.csv` file at that location (example `~/Music/input.csv` and `~/Music/cover.png`)
+- Run `albumcut` with fitting arguments.
+The command will clean up any files used (cover art, CSV file etc.)